rilldata/rill/docs/docs/defining-metrics.md

 ---

 In Rill, Your dashboards are powered by _metrics_.
 Metrics are composed of:
 * a _time dimension_, which will be a time stamp column from your data model.
-The time dimension will be the x-axis in the line charts shown on your dashboard, as well as serving as the dimension over which _measure_ aggregates are computed.
+The time dimension will be the x-axis in the line charts shown on your dashboard, as well as serving as the grouping dimension over which _measure_ aggregates are computed.

 * _measures_ which are numerical aggregates of columns from your data model, and are shown on the y-axis of the line charts in your dashboard as well as the "big number" summaries next to the line charts.